Willet Hauser Architectural Glass

-Willet Hauser Architectural Glass, Inc is a North American stained glass firm located in Winona, Minnesota, that specializes in the design, fabrication, preservation and restoration of leaded stained glass and faceted glass windows.
+Willet Stained Glass Studios is a North American stained glass firm located in Winona, Minnesota, that specializes in the design, fabrication, preservation and restoration of leaded stained glass and faceted glass windows.

-The studio, one of the oldest in North America, was formed through the merger of two American stained glass studios: the Willet Stained Glass Studios of Philadelphia, Pennsylvania, and the Hauser Art Glass Company, Inc., located in Winona.
+The studio, one of the oldest in North America, was formed through the merger of two American stained glass studios: the Willet Stained Glass Studios of Philadelphia, Pennsylvania, and the Hauser Art Glass Company, Inc., located in Winona, Minnesota.
 The two united in 1977 and together are one of the largest stained glass studios in North America.
 In 2005 the company changed its name to Willet Hauser Architectural Glass, Inc., to more accurately reflect the long-term direction of the studio.
-In 2014 the Arizona-based national stained glass studio Associated Crafts acquired Willet Hauser Architectural Glass, Inc.
+In 2014 the Arizona-based national stained glass studio Associated Crafts acquired Willet Hauser Architectural Glass, Inc. Then, in 2022 Associated Crafts & Willet Hauser was acquired by Utah-based investment firm, Aspen Mountain Partners who re-branded the company back to its original name, Willet Stained Glass Studios, to honor the 125th anniversary of its founding.

-To date, Willet Hauser has created and/or restored windows in more than 15,000 buildings located throughout the world.
-In 2018, Inc. Magazine named Associated Crafts/Willet Hauser Architectural Glass Inc. to its 37th annual Inc. 5000 list of the nation's fastest-growing private companies.
+To date, Willet Studios has created and/or restored windows in more than 15,000 buildings located throughout the world.
+In 2018, Inc. Magazine named the company to its 37th annual Inc. 5000 list of the nation's fastest-growing private companies.